Link Search Menu Expand Document

 The course requirements are:

 • Participation: There will be weekly “participation questions” assigned via Tophat.
-Almost all the questions will be asked and answered during the lecture.
+Almost all the questions will be asked and answered during the lecture or discussion section.
 Each question will be worth 1 point.
 Some questions will be graded for participation only (you get 1 point as long as you answer the question before the deadline) and others questions will be graded for correctness (0.5 for participation and 0.5 for correctness).
 You are encouraged to discuss these problems with your classmates.

 • Problem Sets: There will be 10-12 problem sets.
 Problem sets will be submitted through Gradescope (accessible through the course website).
 You can use your notes, the readings, and the online textbook, but you should not discuss your answers with your classmates or use any AI tools, such as ChatGPT, to answer these questions.

-• Exams: The exams will be two exams this semester:
+• Exams: There will be two exams this semester:

-• Final Exam: The final will be cumulative (though more emphasis on material after the midterm exam) and given as an online exam during finals week.
+• Final Exam: The final will be cumulative (though more emphasis on material after the midterm exam) and given in-person during finals week.
 Consult the course website for more information about the final exam.

 Late Policy